 Other qualifications may be considered on application to the Chief Examiner in Music.

-DipLCM in Teaching (Irish and Scottish Traditional Music, Music Theatre); DipLCM in Performance (Concert): Candidates must have already passed Grade 8 (performance) in the same discipline.
+DipLCM in Teaching (Irish and Scottish Traditional Music, Music Theatre): Candidates must have already passed Grade 8 (performance) in the same discipline.

 ALCM in Performance: Option 1 (Standard or Recital): Candidates must have already passed one of the following: